-Every health insurance company is different, and companies may even offer varying products from one state to the next.
+Every health insurance company is different, and companies may offer varying plans from one state to the next.
 In general, if you have questions about your benefits, it's best to contact your health insurance company and ask.

 Two types of health care plans exist in the UnitedHealth system.
 Consumers can buy a plan that addresses physical health, including regular doctor visits, surgeries, and vaccines.
 Consumers can also purchase plans for dental health, including some with benefits involving aligners.

-In a typical dental plan with UnitedHealth, consumers must:
+In a typical dental plan with UnitedHealth, consumers must do the following:

 - Understand the network.
 Doctors partner with UnitedHealth and agree to charge a set amount for services.